Identifying ExtremaIn Exercises 63 and 64, the graph of f' is giv... | Channels for Pearson+

 In Exercises 63 and 64, the graph of f' is given.
 Assume that f has domain (-2, 2).

-b.
-Either use the graph to determine which intervals f is positive on and which intervals f is negative on, or explain why this information cannot be determined from the graph.
+a.
+Either use the graph to determine which intervals f is increasing on and which intervals f is decreasing on, or explain why this information cannot be determined from the graph.

 Verified video answer for a similar problem: